Haruki Yamazaki: Asheville City

 Yamazaki joined Asheville City SC of USL League 2 on an amateur contract for the 2022 season, between his time at Davis & Elkins and Oral Roberts.
 While there, he helped them to a second place finish in the South Central division, and the Southern Conference semi-finals in the USL League 2 playoffs.

 Northern Colorado Hailstorm

 Coming off of a positive 2023 season with Oral Roberts, Yamazaki signed his first professional contract with Northern Colorado Hailstorm FC for the 2024 season, at the time competing in USL League 1.
 He played in 11 of 22 games in the regular season, with the team finishing in second.
 He also played in the first 9 of 10 matches of the inaugural USL Cup, en route to the team winning the competition.

 On 14 November 2024, USL announced that they had terminated Northern Colorado Hailstorm's franchise agreement, making Yamazaki a free agent.

 Detroit City

 Yamazaki joined Detroit City FC of the USL Championship for the 2025 season, with a club option for 2026.
+Playing well through 22 games across all competition, that option was exercised for the '26 season and announced as part of DCFC's first wave of roster construction for that season, along with 12 other players.